Language

 Bidirectional

-Swap to convert ns to seconds.
+Swap units to convert nanoseconds back to seconds.

 Copy Ready